-- ✓ Be sure to register.
+Be sure to register.
 Okay, duh.
 But really, be sure to register.
 The deadlines for registration fall well ahead of test dates, so you need to be on the ball.
-You can find the deadlines on the LSAC Web site (www.lsac.org).
-(Also, test centers fill up early, so you may not get into the site you want if you don't register on time.)
-If you want to go to law school in September, you need to take the previous December's LSAT, which means you must register in November.
+You can find the deadlines on the LSAC website (www.lsac.org).
+Also, test centers fill up early, so you may not get into the site you want if you don't register early.
+If you want to go to law school in September, you most likely need to take the previous December's LSAT, which means you must register in November.
 Plan accordingly.
-And make sure you're free the day of the test! - ✓ When you register, be very careful you enter the correct code for your test center.
+And make sure you're free the day of the test!

+- ✓ When you register, be very careful to enter the correct code for your test center.
 If you get the code wrong, you may be assigned a test center in a different state not convenient.
-(The LSAC isn't checking for accuracy; the LSAS has no idea where you really want to take the test, so it won't know if you make a mistake.)
+(The LSAC doesn't check for accuracy; the LSAC has no idea where you really want to take the test, so it doesn't know if you make a mistake.)
 Driving several hours the day before your test definitely won't calm your nerves.
-You can change your test center through the LSAC Web site, but you don't want to have to worry about that if you can avoid it. - ✓ Not every test center offers the LSAT on every test date.
+You can change your test center through the LSAC website for a fee, but you don't want to have to worry about that if you can avoid it. - ✓ Not every test center offers the LSAT on every test date.
 Check to make sure that your preferred location is offering a test on your preferred date.
-(Occasionally you can get the LSAC to administer a test in a different location, but only if you can't travel to a regular site and if you register well in advance.)
-Safeguard your admission ticket when it arrives. - ✓ If something comes up you catch the flu, you get sent overseas to war, you go into labor and you're unable to take the LSAT, you can get a partial refund.
-Granted, you only get (\$40) of your registration fee back, but that's better than nothing.
-The LSAC Web site has deadlines for sending in a written request. - ✓ If you discover before the test date that you won't be able to make it that day, you can change your test date.
-Of course, you have to pay a fee of \$29.
-The LSAC Web site has the deadlines for sending in a written request.
+(Occasionally, you can get the LSAC to administer a test in a different location, but only if you can't travel to a regular site and if you register well in advance.)
+Safeguard your admission ticket when it arrives. - If something comes up you catch the flu, you get sent overseas to war, you go into labor - and you're unable to take the LSAT, you can get a partial refund.
+Granted, you get only a small portion of your registration fee back, but that's better than nothing.
+The LSAC website has deadlines for sending in a written request. - If you discover before the test date that you won't be able to make it that day, you can change your test date.
+Of course, you have to pay a fee.
+The LSAC website has the deadlines for sending in a written request.

-If you absolutely can't afford the cost of the LSAT, you can apply for a fee waiver.
+If you absolutely can't afford the cost of the LSAT, you can apply for a fee waiver on the LSAC website.
 The LSAC doesn't want to deny access to the legal profession solely on the basis of economic disadvantage.
 Be warned, though; the requirements are quite strict.